 For more intensive research, I strongly recommend the following books: Inside the Victorian Home by Judith Flanders, Everyday Life in the 1800s by Marc McCutcheon, and Victorian London: The Tale of a City, 1840 – 1870, by Liza Picard.
 For a wonderful online resource, check out Lee Jackson’s victorianlondon.org (and tip him a pound if you use his huge site — I can’t imagine how long it took to put it all together!
 I made a donation because I used his site for this post.)

 If there’s another setting you’d like me to do, or you have suggestions about Victorian settings in novels, please let me know in the comments!
-And if you aren’t doing so already, follow the blog so you don’t miss future posts like this — there’s a place to sign up on the lefthand side of the page.
+And if you aren’t doing so already, follow the blog so you don’t miss future posts like this — you can sign up below.
 Happy writing!